Peel Estuary and Mandurah - Observations

 As the path was it was too narrow for vehicles.
 When widened the path became wide enough to tempt irresponsible people to drive illegally through the Len Howard Conservation Park, so this boulder needed to be put in place.

 I have spent many hours in removing invasive weeds and rubbish from the Len Howard Conservation Park and its vicinity (see another page on this site).
-This vandalism of the park, by the organisation that should be protecting in, is very disappointing.
+This mismanagement of the park, by the organisation that should be protecting in, is very disappointing.

 A section of the path that needs attention